Personal information icon

 Coaching next steps

 Every family conversation is different.
 Treat these ideas as starting points and add your own context, values, and tone.
-Replace the placeholder copy here with your own notes when you build the full guide.

 Keep exploring